Asset Location Can Reduce Taxation

 • After-tax brokerage accounts holding stocks, bonds, and mutual funds where dividends, interest, and recognized gains are taxed annually.

-• CD investments provide liquidity based on the length of the CD maturity term.
+• CDs provide liquidity based on the length of the CD maturity term.
 Interest from a CD will be taxed annually.

 Place image